-Browse to the content you want to assign, and click Add lesson or Add list.
-When you have chosen all the content you want to include, click Confirm selection.
+Browse to the content you want to assign and tick the lessons you wish to add.
+When you have chosen all the content you want to include, click Confirm Selection.

 If your assessment is based on Smart Lessons, you can exclude specific questions or whole sections from the assessment by clicking Preview and ticking the sections or questions you'd like to include/exclude.
 Information sections and Extended Response sections are automatically excluded because they are not suited to an automatically-marked exam.
 If you would like to include Extended Response sections, click on one of them and select Convert to manually-marked assessment.

 Choose how many questions to ask students from the pool you've created in the selected lists, by filling in the Ask your students __ of these questions field.
 If the number of questions asked is smaller than the size of the question pool, you can choose to Generate a unique assessment for each student.
 This will cause each student to be asked different questions.
 The difficulty of the assessment will still be equivalent.